Bernyabreu42/custom-create-next-app/README.md

 - "dev": "next"
 - "build": "next build"
 - "start": "next start"
-- "lint": "next lint" (/*You can now run next lint every time you want to run ESLint to catch errors.
-Once ESLint has been set up, it will also automatically run during every build*/)
+- "lint": "next lint" (*You can now run next lint every time you want to run ESLint to catch errors.
+Once ESLint has been set up, it will also automatically run during every build*)

 ## installed dependencies